baoxingsong/CNSpublication/README.md

 # CNSpublication
 Home made source code used for Andropogoneae CNS analysis.

-If you want to run those code please do contant us: bs674@cornell.edu
+If you want to run those code at this stage please do contact us: bs674@cornell.edu